 Run Forest, Run

-In urban settings like New York, walking, let alone running, is hard enough.
+In urban settings like New York City, walking, let alone running, is hard enough.
 With the abundance of hazards — from reckless taxis to sharp-eyed grannies — hitting the streets in your new pair of kicks often means putting your life on the line.
-If you’re looking for a quieter run around the Big Apple, forget the Central Park Reservoir and Hudson River Park: when the only other New York residents you want to see are plants, birds and squirrels, check out these less frequently traveled trails.
+If you’re looking for a quieter run around the Big Apple, forget the Central Park Reservoir and Hudson River Park.
+When the only other New York residents you want to see are plants, birds and squirrels, check out these less frequently traveled trails.

 Old Croton Aqueduct Trail

 Back in 1839, the Old Croton Aqueduct was New York City’s major source of drinking water.
 Starting at the Croton Dam and reservoir in Westchester County, it ran all the way to 42nd Street in Manhattan.
 Though it no longer carries water, you can still run the 41-mile Old Croton Aqueduct trail.
 Our resident triathlete assures us that this is a winner.
-For bonus points, jump off the trail for lunch, or head to Tarrytown and see the Castle at Lyndhurst.
+For bonus points, jump off the trail for lunch at a nearby deli, or head to Tarrytown and see the Castle at Lyndhurst.

 Getting There: Pick it up near W. 86th Street in Central Park or take the 4 to Mosholu Parkway and catch it along the northern edge of Van Cortlandt Park.